chrisfield/react-form-composer/stories/introduction/optimization/index.md

 # Optimization
-React-form-composer has designed to limit rendering.
-This page shows the various render counts so you can see when components are being rendered.
+Only the components that need updating are re-rendered as the form's state changes.
+This page shows the various render counts so you can see this in practice.

-Note that the submit button makes use of the FormSpy component to access the isValid value from form state.
+Note that the submit button makes use of the FormSpy component to access the isValid value from form state - this is more efficient than useFormReducer.

+Fields with initial validation errors will render twice: once to display and once to recieve the error message.

+Just now all array fields rerender when one is updated - I will look to see if this can be optimized.
 <!-- STORY -->

 ---